StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Description: The threshold of connection failures allowed for a blacklisted BE node.
 If a BE node is added to the BE Blacklist automatically, StarRocks will assess its connectivity and judge whether it can be removed from the BE Blacklist.
 Within `black_host_history_sec`, only if a blacklisted BE node has fewer connection failures than the threshold set in `black_host_connect_failures_within_time`, it can be removed from the BE Blacklist.
 - Introduced in: v3.3.0

+#### lock_manager_enabled

+- Default: false
+- Type: Boolean
+- Unit: -
+- Is mutable: No
+- Description: Whether to enable the lock manager.
+The lock manager performs central management for locks.
+For example, it can control whether to refine the granularity of metadata locks from the database level to the table level.
+- Introduced in: v3.3.0

+##### lock_manager_enable_using_fine_granularity_lock

+- Default: false
+- Type: Boolean
+- Unit: -
+- Is mutable: No
+- Description: Whether to refine the granularity of metadata locks from the database level to the table level.
+After metadata locks are refined to the table level, lock conflicts and contentions can be reduced, which improves load and query concurrency.
+This parameter only takes effect when `lock_manager_enabled` is enabled.
+- Introduced in: v3.3.0

 ### User, role, and privilege

 ##### privilege_max_total_roles_per_user